Aqzhyi/ikala-serior-frontend-interview/README.md

+## Features

+1. Select images then upload
+2. Drag and drop to upload images
+3. upload images from your clipboard

 ## Structure

 This app is based-on Ruby on Rails.
 The extra folders `src` is written in ES2015 and will be compiled into `./app/assets/javascripts/home.js` using **webpack** as a bundle.